rhmaxdotorg/pulsechain-validator/README.md

 # AWS Cloud Setup
 * [How to run a cloud server on AWS](https://docs.google.com/document/d/1eW0SDT8IvZrla7gywK32Rl3QaQtVoiOu5OaVhUKIDg8/edit)

+AWS offers a [free tier](https://aws.amazon.com/free/free-tier-faqs/) option that allows you to spin up Linux VMs for free for a certain period of time, so you could use that for quick and easy tiny VMs running Ubuntu Linux.
+They are not beefy enough to be a validator, so that's not an option, but they are fine for small tasks and learning.
+You just need to sign up for an account and follow the instructions in the above document, except choose Free Tier options instead of the validator hardware configuration as described.

 # Staking Deposit Client Walkthrough

 * [Validator Key Generation and Management](https://docs.google.com/document/d/1tl_nql6-Bqyo5yqFDJ2aqjAQoBAK0FtcCYSKpGXg0hw/edit)